collections – collection and container types

 assert t2.name == t2[1]

 dict type subclass which remembers and preserves the order of keys added.
+Accepts the same constructor forms as dict (an iterable of (key, value) pairs, another mapping, or keyword arguments).
 When ordered dict is iterated over, keys/items are returned in the order they were added:

 from collections import OrderedDict